YOUNG ARTIST COLLECTIVE

 HOW TO APPLY

-All interested applicants must submit this form by 11:59pm on Monday, May 6.
+All interested applicants must submit this form by 11:59pm on Sunday, May 4 (any submissions after May 4th will be accepted on a rolling basis).
 The form collects personal information, and the following attachments:

 1. A resume (if a resume is not available, please do not create one but submit a paragraph describing any previous theater, dance, or singing experience.)